wilsontelab/svx-mdi-tools/docs/svDJ/svDJ.md

 </tr>
 </tbody>
 </table>

 where:

-- a read always has an odd number of edges of the form A-J[-A-J...]-A-
+- a read always has an odd number of edges of the form A-J[-A-J...]-A
-- node positions are 64-bit base coordinates along the entire concatenated genome-
+- node positions are 64-bit base coordinates along the entire concatenated genome
-- negative node positions denote reads corresponding to the bottom reference strand-
+- negative node positions denote reads corresponding to the bottom reference strand
-- most reads are expected to have one of the two possible strandedness configurations of the same outer node positions, as fixed by the amplification primers (shown in bold)-
+- most reads are expected to have one of the two possible strandedness configurations of the same outer node positions, as fixed by the amplification primers (shown in bold)

 After extracting the complete edges table, svDJ <code>parse</code>:

-- performs <em>ab initio</em> discovery of the two primer outer node positions-
+- performs <em>ab initio</em> discovery of the two primer outer node positions
-- splits chimeric reads at internal junctions that match abutted primer nodes, to yield one or more <code>segments</code>-
+- splits chimeric reads at internal junctions that match abutted primer nodes, to yield one or more <code>segments</code>
-- discards segments where the outer nodes do not match the expected primer1/primer2 amplicon-
+- discards segments where the outer nodes do not match the expected primer1/primer2 amplicon
-- discards one split segment when a duplex chimeric read repeats the same SV junction(s) in opposite orientation-
+- discards one split segment when a duplex chimeric read repeats the same SV junction(s) in opposite orientation
-- performs exact junction matching between segments to highlight biological or technical replicates-
+- performs exact junction matching between segments to highlight biological or technical replicates
-- assembles unique junction sequences into networks of similar junction sequences (see below)-
+- assembles unique junction sequences into networks of similar junction sequences (see below)

 ### Matching nodes and junctions
 Importantly, sequencing errors lead to imprecision in the assigned values of node positions.